-- (8) Remove connecting blocks and IW cable from old index strip.
-This strip can be used in future rearrangements. - 4.05 An alternate method of cable rearrangement uses the existing index strip as follows: - (1) Cut off the IW cable at the blue wiring block and remove the designation strip. - (2) Replace cable, using old cable to pull in new cable if in duct. - (3) Remove each 3-pair jumper from the connecting blocks, tagging each with its location.
+- (7) Replace designation strip, marking as required. - (8) Remove connecting blocks and IW cable from old index strip.
+This strip can be used in future rearrangements. - 4.07 An alternate method of cable rearrangement uses the existing index strip as follows: - (1) Cut off the IW cable at the blue wiring block and remove the designation strip. - (2) Replace cable, using old cable to pull in new cable if in duct.

-- (4) Remove the connecting blocks and the stub ends of the cutoff cable. - (5) Cut down the new cable on the index strip and install new connecting blocks in the same positions, as required. - (6) Reterminate jumpers in proper position on connecting blocks, making sure to cut off old contact area. - (7) Replace designation strip, re-marking if required.
+- (3) Remove each 3-pair jumper from the connecting blocks, tagging each with its location. - (4) Remove the connecting blocks and the stub ends of the cutoff cable. - (5) Cut down the new cable on the index strip and install new connecting blocks in the same positions, as required. - (6) Reterminate jumpers in proper position on connecting blocks, making sure to cut off old contact area. - (7) Replace designation strip, re-marking if required.